Skajimali3/transboundary-flood-extent-GEE/README.md

-#Transboundary Flood Extent Mapping using Google Earth Engine
+#Transboundary Flood Extent Mapping using Google Earth Engine:

 This repository contains Google Earth Engine (GEE) scripts for SAR-based flood extent mapping in transboundary river basins using Sentinel-1A Ground Range Detected (GRD) imagery.
 The workflow was developed for upstream–downstream flood assessment in the Kosi and Teesta river systems.

 #Features: